 Those are just a few reasons why I write every day.
 Sure, it’s my job and a means of income for my family.
 But I was doing all of this long before that.
 I don’t do it because I get paid.
 If anything, I get paid because I do it every day.

-That’s the power of a habit.
+That's the power of a habit.
 It takes you to places you could never dream of going.
 So where will writing every day take you?
+To learn more about how to actually start writing daily, read this post.

 How has a daily habit (in writing or anything) taught you a lesson about life?
 Share in the comments.